 SD Card - this is the port for the Device’s SD data card.
 Do NOT remove or attempt to access.

 OFF ON - this is the Device’s OFF and ON switch.
 Turn Device OFF when not in use for more than a couple of minutes (such as when using the restroom) or when awake and study ends.

 DC 5V - this is the Device’s charging port.
 You may ONLY use the SleepSomatics-provided charger.

 ANSWERS TO FREQUENTLY ASKED QUESTIONS:

-It is recommended that you wash, clean, dry, assemble, and connect your Home CPAP Study at least one (1) hour before your standard bed time to ensure that you have sufficient time to properly setup your test before sleep.
+It is recommended that you wash, clean, dry, assemble, and connect your Home PAP Study at least one (1) hour before your standard bed time to ensure that you have sufficient time to properly setup your test before sleep.

 Waiting until just shortly before your bed time may delay sleep if you have questions and have to review instructions for correct setup.